rameshmkumar/scraping_dynamic_loaded_data/README.md

 ## Disclaimer

-This tool is provided for educational purposes only.
-Always respect website terms of service and copyright laws.
+This was a personal project to solve a specific scraping challenge.
+Use responsibly and respect website terms of service.